wuxc/pywin32doc/md/PyIStream.md

   - [Read](PyIStream.md#pyistreamread)

-    Read the specified number of bytes from the string.&nbsp;
+    Read the specified number of bytes from the string\.&nbsp;

   - [read](PyIStream.md#pyistreamread)